Wolfgang Bernhard Liedtke

 Deconstructing Cartilage Mechanotransduction by Piezo Channels awarded by National Institutes of Health (Principal Investigator).
 2020 to 2021

 Novel pathways regulating calcium mediated contractility and inflammation in the pregnant uterus awarded by Stanford University (Principal Investigator).
 2018 to 2021

 Genetics Training Grant awarded by National Institutes of Health (Mentor).
 1979 to 2020

 Organization and Function of Cellular Structure awarded by National Institutes of Health (Mentor).
 1975 to 2020

-Not SciFi: How to Get Rid of Trigeminal Neuralgia awarded by (Principal Investigator).
+Not SciFi: How to Get Rid of Trigeminal Neuralgia awarded by The Facial Pain Research Foundation (Principal Investigator).
 2018 to 2020

 Duke University Program in Environmental Health awarded by National Institute of Environmental Health Sciences (Mentor).
 2013 to 2019